pyrypiironen/the_gambit_challenge/README.md

 I hosted my solution on Heroku.
 You can send a GET request to https://gambit-app-5bbb7a86fcb0.herokuapp.com/ to get my solution in JSON format.
 The website does not have an actual user interface.

+## My comments about the project

+- This was the first time I used Javascript, which may appear non-standard ways to use the code.
+- The project took about 25 hours for me.
+- The hardest parts were understanding how to build a working frame of the program using Javascript and how to deal with the register values.
+  - Bitwise operations itself wasn’t hard for me after using them with [Corewar](https://github.com/pyrypiironen/Corewar)
+- After initial confusion when the first time opened TUF 2000M user manual,  I really like this project and feel that I learned something new during it.

 ## The Application